All Talks will take place from 7.30pm at The Dudley Canal Trust Portal, Birmingham Road, Dudley DY1 4SB

 Black Country Society AGM - 25 March 2020

-Society AGM followed by A Tribute to Ron Moss; an illustrated talk by Keith Hodgkins.
+The AGM will be followed by A Tribute to Ron Moss; an illustrated talk by Keith Hodgkins.

 Ron Moss was one of the great stalwarts of the Black Country Society.
 His passing in April 2019 deprived the Black Country of one of its most significant local historians and researchers of the past 50 years.
 Ron became an early member of the Society in the late 1960s, chaired the Industrial Archaeology Group from 1978 to 2006 and served as President in 1996-97.
 The IA Group gave Ron a platform from which he could explore, record and expound on all aspects of the industrial Black Country, in particular the chain and anchor trades of his home district.
 Alongside his writings, his lectures and his photographs, Ron will be forever associated with the rescue, refurbishment and running of Mushroom Green Chainshop on behalf of the Society.
 To honour his memory the Society is planning to unveil a commemorative plaque on the Chainshop in the near future.